NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 description: "Explore the basics of how a LiDAR system works and what a LiDAR system measures."
 image:
   feature: codedpoints2.png
-  credit: National Ecological Observatory Network here
+  credit: Colin Williams NEON, Inc.
   creditlink: http://www.neoninc.org
 comments: true
 ---